JavaScript Scope

 Block Scope

-Block scope is the latest addition prior to the times of global and local scopes.
-Block scope is in such a way that a variable declared in a block scope cannot be accessed outside the scope.
+Block scope is a recent addition compared to global and local scopes.
+In block scope, a variable declared inside a block cannot be accessed outside of that block.
 Block scope variables are declared inside curly braces { }.

-ES6 also known as ECMAScript 6 is a newer version of JavaScript, It introduced new keyword words let and const which are to be used inside a block statement.
-This is because variables declared using these keywords cannot be accessed outside the block. var keyword is not block-scoped because the variable can be accessed outside the curly braces { }.
+ES6, also known as ECMAScript 6, introduced new keywords let and const to be used inside a block statement.
+Variables declared with these keywords cannot be accessed outside the block.
+The var keyword is not block-scoped because variables declared with var can be accessed outside the curly braces { }.

 function color(){